SamarpanCoder2002/Stone-Paper-Scissor-Game/README.md

 # Stone-Paper-Scissor-Game
-This is a childhood game made in C by Samarpan Dasgupta
+This is a childhood game made in C by Samarpan Dasgupta.
+This is a Console Based Game